Facebook Pixel

 Current Description

-These young Yuzu have been grown on here at the nursery and are looking fabulous.
-Nurture your strong young Yuzu and in 4 or 5 years' time it will be an attractive small tree that will reward you with their distinctive tangerine sized yellow fruits which are widely used in Japanese and fusion cuisine.
+These young Yuzu trees are looking nice and bushy with plenty of fresh new season growth.
+Nurture your strong, young Yuzu and in 2 or 3 years' time it will reward you with their distinctive and fragrant fruits for Japanese and fusion cuisine.

 35cm including 1L pot